prest/prest/content/contribute/index.md

 menu: main
 ---

+Did you found an bug or you would like to suggest a new feature?
+I'm open for feedback.
+Please open a new [issue](https://github.com/prest/prest/issues) and let me know what you think.

+You're also welcome to contribute with [pull requests](https://github.com/prest/prest/pulls).

 ## Running tests

 Clone the repository and create a test database and insert dummy data for specs.